favero-nate/covid-underreporting/README.md

 # covid-underreporting

-Project examining various data issues associated with underreporting or delayed reporting
+Project examining various data issues associated with underreporting or delayed reporting of COVID-19 cases/deaths (by states)